Why Some Research Studies are Flawed

 - The study may not record vital information about the participants in the study group, such as the type of autism they had or whether they had any other conditions which might have affected the result.

-- The study may not record whether the intervention is specifically relevant to people with autism.
-This sometimes happens when people with autism are included in a research study alongside other groups of people.
+- The study may not record whether the intervention is specifically relevant to people on the autism spectrum.
+This sometimes happens when people on the autism spectrum are included in a research study alongside other groups of people.

 Interventions being researched